robbrucker/buckcoin-blockchain/README.md

 - Run `python3 run.py`

-This will generate 20 chains with 20 blocks in each chain and store them in a mongo db.
+This will ping chain 20 times, each time with 20 blocks and store them in a mongo db consisting of entire chain.